Burntt/ForecastingTrends2024/README.md

 6. **Optional Prediction**:
    - If your script supports prediction on unseen data (`--do_predict`), execute the `predict` method.
    - Review prediction outcomes for further analysis or application.

+## Acknowledgments
+We extend our gratitude to the authors and contributors of the original Informer GitHub repository for their foundational work, which facilitated the rapid adaptation and implementation of their code into our project.
+Their innovative approach to long sequence time-series forecasting has been instrumental in guiding our research direction.